 Yesterday, he touched my private parts so as to show that it happened accidentally.
 Since he had the bad intention, therefore, one day he falsely said that my boss called me in his office.
 At the same time he followed me and locked the door from inside forthwith I entered the office.
 Unfortunately, there was no other staff except the peon.
 I strongly opposed his act thereafter he went out of the office.

 His act constitutes the offence of sexual harassment punishable under section 354 A of the Indian Penal Code.
-Even today women have been placed at various disadvantaged positions in society due to gender differences and bias.
+Even today women have been placed at various disadvantaged positions in the society due to gender differences and bias.

 In Vishaka v.
-State of Rajasthan, (1997) 6 SCC 241 the Supreme Court opined that sexual harassment is a form of gender discrimination that undermines dignity, equality of opportunity and treatment between women and men.
+State of Rajasthan, (1997) 6 SCC 241 the Supreme Court opined as sexual harassment is a form of gender discrimination that undermines dignity, equality of opportunity and treatment between women and men.

 The supreme court in Vishaka v.
 State of Rajasthan [(1997) 6 SCC 241] tried to define acts of sexual harassment as:

-“A physical contact and advances, a demand or request for sexual favours, sexually-colored remarks, showing pornography and any other unwelcome physical, verbal or non-verbal conduct of sexual nature constitutes an act of sexual harassment.”
+A physical contact and advances, a demand or request for sexual favours, sexually-coloured remarks, showing pornography and any other unwelcome physical, verbal or non-verbal conduct of sexual nature constitutes an act of sexual harassment.